gbmhunter/blog/content/electronics/components/resistors/index.md

 {{< img src="current-sensing-resistor-large-four-lead.jpg" width="513px" caption="A large four-lead current sensing resistor."  >}}

-More information and schematics on how to make current-sense circuits can be found on the [Current-Sensing page](/electronics/circuit-design/current-sensing).
+More information and schematics on how to make current-sense circuits can be found on the {{< link text="Current-Sensing page" src="/electronics/circuit-design/current-sensing/index.md" >}}.

 ## Jumpers